frankischilling/cupidfetch/README.md

 ## To-do list

 - [ ] Add ASCII art for each distro, and funny text along side each distro for example the arch kitten could be saying "I use arch btw"
+- [ ] Auto check for distro if found in config cont, if not then auto add to distros.def
 - [ ] Add colors/user theming
 - [ ] Fix alignment with text for proper ASCII art display
 - [ ] Add unicode icons (nerd fonts?)